 Prepayment penalty refers to the agreement in the terms and conditions of the loan that the lender would assess a penalty when the business loan is prepaid within a certain time frame.

-Some lenders do not allow prepayment while others would penalize you for early payoff.
-The main reason behind is to mitigate their loss and the risk they incurred in approving your loan.
+Some lenders do not allow prepayment while others would penalize borrowers for early payoff.
+The main reason behind this is to mitigate their loss and the risk they incurred in approving your loan.

 Creditors may charge a fee based on the current interest rates on your remaining balance or the interest rate differential.
-Other banks may charge discharge fees, and other additional costs.
-So, if you intend to break your business loan before the term, it is important to talk to your loan officer about the possible fees that you have to pay for and decide if early payoff would benefit you or not.
+Other banks may charge-discharge fees and other additional costs.
+So, if you intend to break your business loan before the term, it is important to talk to your loan officer about the possible fees that you have to pay for and decide if an early payoff would benefit you or not.

 Should I pay off my loans early or keep the money?